consolelabs/mochi-ui/CONTRIBUTING.md

 ### Application Development

-For developing applications within ConsoleLabs, the process is streamlined:
+For developing applications within the monorepo, the process is streamlined:

 **Commands**